Sequoia sempervirens: Description

 The coast redwood normally reaches a height of 60 to 100 m, but can be more than 110 m in some cases, with a trunk diameter of 9 m.
 Historically, the American naturalist, physician and founder member of the California Academy of Sciences, William P. Gibbons (1812–1897) described in 1893 the hollow shell of a coast redwood in the Oakland Hills of Alameda County with diameter of 9.9 m at breast height.
 This tree's girth is rivalled by the "Fieldbrook Stump" of Humboldt County with a diameter of 9.8 m at 1.5 m from the ground.
-This stump is still intact, with numerous healthy stump shoots encircling it.
+This stump is still intact, with numerous healthy basal shoots encircling it.

 Coast redwoods have a conical crown, with horizontal to slightly drooping branches.
 The trunk is remarkably straight.
 The bark can be very thick, up to 35 cm, and quite soft and fibrous, with a bright red-brown color when freshly exposed (hence the name redwood), weathering darker.
 The root system is composed of shallow, wide-spreading lateral roots.

 The leaves are variable, being 15–25 mm long and flat on young trees and shaded lower branches in older trees.
 The leaves are scalelike, 5–10 mm long on shoots in full sun in the upper crown of older trees, with a full range of transition between the two extremes.
 They are dark green above and have two blue-white stomatal bands below.
 Leaf arrangement is spiral, but the larger shade leaves are twisted at the base to lie in a flat plane for maximum light capture.

 The species is monoecious, with pollen and seed cones on the same plant.
 The seed cones are ovoid, 15–32 mm long, with 15–25 spirally arranged scales; pollination is in late winter with maturation about 8–9 months after.
 Each cone scale bears three to seven seeds, each seed 3–4 mm long and 0.5 mm broad, with two wings 1 mm wide.
 The seeds are released when the cone scales dry and open at maturity.
 The pollen cones are ovular and 4–6 mm long.